rosell-dk/htaccess-capability-tester/README.md

 All the test methods returns a test result, which is *true* for success, *false* for failure or *null* for inconclusive.

 The tests have the following in common:
-- If the server has been set up to ignore *.htaccess* files, the result will be *failure*.
+- If the server has been set up to ignore *.htaccess* files entirely, the result will be *failure*.
 - If the server has been set up to disallow the directive being tested (AllowOverride), the result is *failure* (both when configured to ignore and when configured to go fatal)
 - A *403 Forbidden* results in *inconclusive*.
 Why?
 Because it could be that the server has been set up to forbid access to files matching a pattern that our test file unluckily matches.
 In most cases, this is unlikely, as most tests requests files with harmless-looking file extensions (often a "request-me.txt").
 A few of the tests however requests a "test.php", which is more likely to be denied.
+- A *404 Not Found* results in *inconclusive*
+- If the request fails completely (ie timeout), the result is *inconclusive*

 Most tests are implemented as a definition such as the one accepted in *customTest()*.
 This means that if you want one of the tests provided by this library to work slightly differently, you can easily grab the code in the corresponding class in the *Testers* directory, make your modification and call *customTest()*.